Our Verdict

 Comfort/Quality

-The Safety 1st failed to compare to the competition for comfort and quality, much like the other test metrics.
+The Safety 1st failed in comparison to the competition for comfort and quality.

 The main seat fabric feels good on the cheeks, much like the insert, which is nice as they are often different, with one being rougher than the other.
 The material is smooth, cooling, and similar to more expensive seats.
 We wish the padding were as good as the fabric.
 We noticed a step down in the amount of padding and the quality.
 The shell looks and feels like cheaper plastic, and the dual cup holders are integrated but removable.